Agent Handshake Protocol (AHP)

 3.5 Discovery Priority

-- Check rendered page content for an element with
+- Check rendered page content for

 4. The AHP Manifest